ohler55/ox/README.md

  - Added symbolize option to the sax parser.
 This option, if set to false will use strings instead of symbols for element and attribute names.

+ - A contrib directory was added for people to submit useful bits of code that can be used with Ox.
+The first contributor is Notezen with a nice way of building XML.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized